Rongai Route 7 days

-You will be collected from your hotel at 8:30 am and start the transfer to Marangu where registration takes place.
-Then continue to Rongai and Nale Moru where you reach early afternoon and start the climb.
-The scenery changes from Maize and potato fields into pine forest while you climb gently – you might see Colobus monkeys on the way.
+After breakfast you will transfer to the Rongai gate.
+Enjoy a coffee or tea while your guide secures the climbing permits and then start the climb.
+The scenery changes from maize and potato fields into pine forest while you climb gently.
+You might see Colobus monkeys on the way.
 When reaching the edge of the moorland zone, enjoy the views of the plains before arriving at Rongai One.

 A short but steep climb up grassy slopes offers superb views of this wilderness area.
 The vegetation zone ends shortly before you reach at Mawenzi Tarn, situated beneath the towering spires of Mawenzi.
 Spend the afternoon acclimatizing and/or exploring the area accompanied by your guide.

 Acclimatization day!
-Together with your guide, head up to Saddle towards Camel’s Back and return to the amp for relaxation.
+Together with your guide you head up to Saddle towards Camel’s Back and return to the camp for relaxation.

 Continue ascending on the east side of Kibo crossing the saddle between Mawenzi and Kibo to reach Kibo Hut.
 The remainder of the day is spent resting in preparation for the final ascent, which begins around midnight.